Leningrad affair: Events

 In January 1949 Pyotr Popkov, Alexey Kuznetsov and Nikolai Voznesensky organised a Leningrad Trade Fair to boost the post-war economy and support the survivors of the Siege of Leningrad with goods and services from other regions of the Soviet Union.
 The fair was attacked by official Soviet propaganda, and was falsely portrayed as a scheme to use the federal budget from Moscow for business development in Leningrad, although the budget and economics of such a trade fair were normal and legitimate and approved by State Planning Commission and the government of the USSR.
 Other accusations included that Kuznetsov, Popkov and others tried to re-establish Leningrad's historic and political importance as a former capital of Russia, thus competing with the Moscow-centered communist government.
 The initial accuser was Georgy Malenkov, Stalin's first deputy.
 Then formal accusations were formulated by the Communist Party and signed by Malenkov, Khrushchev and Lavrentiy Beria.
 Over two thousand people from the Leningrad city government and regional authorities were arrested.
 Also arrested were many industrial managers, scientists and university professors.
 The city and regional authorities in Leningrad were swiftly occupied by pro-Stalin communists transplanted from Moscow.
 Several important politicians were arrested in Moscow and other cities across the Soviet Union.

 As a result of the first prosecution, on 30 September 1950, Nikolai Voznesensky (chairman of Gosplan), Mikhail Rodionov (Chairman of the RSFSR Council of Ministers), Alexey Kuznetsov, Pyotr Popkov, Ya.
 F. Kapustin and P. G. Lazutin were sentenced to death on false accusations of embezzlement of the Soviet State budget for "unapproved business in Leningrad", which was labeled as anti-Soviet treason.
+Several of those prosecuted were also accused of Russian chauvinism for their desire to create a separate Russian Communist Party.